KULeuvenADVISE/DynSensActPaper/README.md

 ## Figure 2

 To reproduce Figure 2 in the paper please run ```create_figure.m```.
-The figure os based on the [WASN-EM energy consumption model](https://github.com/KULeuvenADVISE/WASN_EM).
+The figure is based on the [WASN-EM energy consumption model](https://github.com/KULeuvenADVISE/WASN_EM).